cogiton25/cogiton/README.md

 ## 🚀 Overview

 CogitOn is a growing collection of short, gamified modules that engage users in exploring scientific content, evaluating scientific intuitions, and enjoying science-themed stories and poems.
-The platform blends fun and rigor, making cognitive science approachable and engaging.
+The platform blends fun and rigor, making cognitive science approachable and accessible to all.

 ---